Get cold calling!

 - Call people to talk about ME.

-- Tell these people about what WE do.
+- Tell these people about what WE did.

 - Get a meeting so that we can talk even more about US.